SURF was founded by Mary Kayitesi Blewitt OBE, a British citizen of Rwandan origin.

 From July 1994 she helped establish the first survivors’ organisations in Rwanda working for the Rwandan Ministry of Rehabilitation.

-In 1995 she returned to the UK to establish Survivors Fund (SURF) – a fund to support survivors of the genocide in Rwanda.
+In 1995 she returned to the UK to establish Survivors Fund (SURF) – a fund to support survivors of the Genocide against the Tutsi in Rwanda.
 It was formally registered as a UK charity in 1997 (No. 1065705) and a company limited by guarantee (No. 03411565).

 Since its inception, SURF and its partners have helped hundreds of thousands of survivors and their dependants — providing them with counselling, support, health services, housing, legal representation and opportunities for work.